 Fixtures (browsing markets)

-Before you can place a trade, you need a contractId.
+Before you can submit an order, you need a contractId.
 The three endpoints in this doc walk you down the fixtures hierarchy until you have one.

 Auth: ISV-only JWT (see Authentication).
 These aren't user-scoped, so no sub or subsig needed.